NAGANO JAPAN

 tokyo-station-banner-edit

 Prior to using your pass, you must actually get your hands on it by exchanging the order/proof of purchase you received online.
-This can be done a numerous JR Pass Exchange Offices found at any major train station or airport including Narita Airport and Haneda Airport.
+This can be done at numerous JR Pass Exchange Offices found at any major train station or airport including Narita Airport and Haneda Airport.
 If you have time to do so before leaving the airport, you can use the pass immediately.
-Tokyo Station is another popular place to exchange/obtain your pass at either of these offices:

-— JR East Travel Service Center (Marunouchi North Exit): 7:30 to 20:00
+— JR East Travel Service Center (Marunouchi North Exit): 07:30 to 20:30

-— JR Central Ticket Office (Yaesu North Exit): 7:30 to 20:00
+— JR Central Ticket Office (Yaesu North): 09:00 to 19:00

 SHOULD I BUY A JR EAST OR FULL JR PASS?